dspinellis/awesome-msr/README.md

 * [GrimoireLab](http://grimoirelab.github.io/) - Free/Libre/Open Source tools for Software Development Analytics
 * [MetricMiner](http://www.github.com/mauricioaniche/metricminer2) - Lean Java DSL to
 mine and extract data (e.g. commits, developers, modifications, diffs) from Git and SVN repositories
+* [Maven-miner](https://github.com/diverse-project/maven-miner) - Java tools and infrastructure to resolve the whole Maven dependency graph, hosted in Maven Central, in the form of a [Neo4j](https://neo4j.com/) Graph
 * [PyDriller](https://github.com/ishepard/pydriller) - Python Framework to analyse Git repositories
 * [qmcalc](https://github.com/dspinellis/cqmetrics) - Calculate quality metrics from C source code
 * [reaper](https://github.com/RepoReapers/reaper) - Python tool to compute a score for a repository from GHTorrent.
 The score quantifies the extent to which the project contained within the repository is _engineered_.